 On July 23, 1866, the Cincinnati Red Stockings were organized, and from 1867 to 1870 their record was 175 wins, 15 losses, 1 draw.
 Base-ball, to that time, had been “a Gentleman’s game”: even if the Reds beat everyone’s brains in.

 English cricket had already begun turning professional.
 But news to/in the U.S. then was slow-moving if not always the proverbial good.
-So it was in 1869 that the club shocked the North American sporting world by turning all-pro.
+So it was in 1869 that the Cincinnati club shocked the North American sporting world by turning all-pro.
 Dominance was so cast iron that, opening on May 4, 1869, the Red Stockings’s record for the season would be an ungentlemanly 70 and 0.
 (At one point, they won 84-straight games before losing 8-7, in extra innings, to the Brooklyn Atlantics.)